 Chris Davis: Twice the AL leader in home runs (53 in 2013, 47 in 2015), the O's inked Davis to a hefty seven-year contract extension prior to 2016.
 Since then, "Crush"—a play on the nickname of Kevin Costner's character "Crash" Davis in Bull Durham—has posted a batting line of .207/.307/.409 and struck out over 500 times.
 Oriole fans everywhere have been saying, "Get a hit, Crush.
 Please, for the love of all that's holy, get a %@#&ing hit."

 Andrew Jones: We hardly knew ye, Adam.
 Dealt away from Seattle in the infamous Erik Bedard trade after the '07 season, Jones has been a cornerstone of the Orioles franchise.
-He could be on the move again, though, as Baltimore is in dire need of a makeover and Jones still has decent trade value at age 32.
+That figures to change soon, though, as Jones is a free agent come season's end and Baltimore already tried to trade him away in July (Jones exercised his 10-and-5 rights to block the deal).
 The five-time All-Star is batting above his career numbers and remains a fine defender in center field.

 Buck Showalter: Now in his 20th year as a Major League manager (not counting two years "managing" the yet-to-field-a-team Arizona Diamondbacks before they started play in 1998), Showalter is in the final year of his contract and is reportedly considering leaving the pros and becoming the head baseball coach at Mississippi State University, the school he was drafted out of (by the Yankees) in 1977.
 He has three Manager of the Year awards with three different teams—the Yankees, Rangers, and Orioles—but appears not to be interested in managing another if the Orioles don't bring him back.
 Showalter, 62, has said his preference would be to transition to a front-office position with Baltimore, and should that not pan out take the job at MSU, which was first offered him in 2008.